 Residential Roofing – Best Roofing Texas

-Repairing and replacing a roof should always be done by an Experienced and Insured Roofing Company
+Replacement of your roof should always be done by an Experienced and Insured Roofing Company

 The roof serves as a protective shield for the interior of your home from the harsh elements.
 The roof takes a real beating from the sun, wind, rain, hail.
 Doing regular inspections and maintenance ensures the longevity of your roof.

 There are many kinds of roofing materials and roofing shingles that can be used.
 Asphalt roof shingles are the most common for roofs.
 There are two types of asphalt shingles that are used most, organic and fiberglass (also known as glass fiber shingles) A lot of work is put into these shingles to protect your home from all the elements.
 Asphalt shingles are also relativity inexpensive and come in many different colors and designs to match your home or business.
 You have hundreds of shingles to choose from.
 The basic three-tab design; architectural or laminated dimensional (the most popular) and the top of the line heavyweight designer shingles.

 Call us to discuss all the different roofing options to revive the beauty of your home.